Bridgewater Place: The Building

+Leeds unveiled plans for Bridgewater Place in 2001, as an £80 million 30-storey tower with eight floors of office and retail space and the rest given over to flats and penthouses.
+There were doubts at the time from local watchdogs about its potential wind and shade characteristics, but Leeds City Council was enthusiastic about having a true skyscraper downtown.
+Construction was expected to finish in autumn of 2003.

+The building was ultimately completed in April 2007.
+At the time, it was the tallest and largest building in Yorkshire, with 32 storeys, a height of 110m, and 400,000 sq ft of space, although it was exceeded in height by the local 330m Emley Moor TV mast.
+It was called "the Dalek" in the Yorkshire Evening Post within a month of opening.

+Although the Evening Post stood up for it then despite the nickname, it has perennially been deemed an eyesore.
+Aedas was nominated for the Carbuncle Cup in 2008 on its account, it was found in a 2023 study to be one of the top ten buildings worldwide called "ugly" most frequently on Twitter, and Owen Hatherley said in 2011 that it looks "very cheap," though he allowed that it "at least...has some personality."
+An Aedas architect involved in the project said he feels that "some of the bad press [his] building has received has shown a lack of understanding of the constraints every architect works under."

 Wind microclimate

 Following the Property reaching practical completion in April 2007, it became apparent that the Property had created an unacceptable wind microclimate, principally to the north of the Property on Water Lane and also at the junction with Water Lane/Neville Street.
 It was found that the Property was accelerating winds coming from a westerly direction and also creating wind downdraft from the residential tower.
+Wind speeds were measured as high as 79 mph, comparable to a hurricane.
 One person suffered a torn liver and internal bleeding, and cuts requiring 11 stitches, and a buggy with a three-month-old child was pushed out into the road by a sharp gust.
-In March 2011, a man was killed by a lorry overturned on him by a gust.
+In March 2011, a local man, Dr Edward Slaney, was killed by a lorry overturned on him by a gust.
 The Crown Prosecution Service advised against bringing charges of corporate manslaughter against the architects, Aedas.

-As a result, a wind mitigation scheme (the “Wind Scheme”) was implemented, with construction of the Wind Scheme (comprising a canopy, five screens on the west side of the building and three “baffles” in Water Lane) being completed in August 2018.
-Leeds City Council put in place a high wind procedure by which part of the Water Lane was closed in high winds.
-The safety problems caused by the building have affected proposals for other high-rise developments in the city.
-In August 2016, when submitting plans for Bridge Street, the developers stated that extensive wind tests were being undertaken to avoid 'another Bridgewater Place'.
+As a result, a wind mitigation scheme (the “Wind Scheme”) was implemented, with construction of the Wind Scheme (comprising a canopy, five screens on the west side of the building and three “baffles” in Water Lane) being completed in summer 2018.
+The owners of Bridgewater Place at the time, CPPI Bridgewater Place, agreed to pay the £903,000 cost of installation.

-Following installation of the Wind Scheme the same 16 locations that were tested before the Wind Scheme was installed were tested on site again.
-This showed that all test points to the north of the building (the main entrance) passed the Lawson Criteria for frail and elderly people.

-Following the completion of the Wind Scheme, based on the on-site wind testing carried out and following review by its own wind expert, RWDI, Leeds City Council lifted the high wind procedure at its executive meeting in October 2019.
-At the meeting it was noted that no additional complaints about high winds surrounding the Property had been reported since completion of the Wind Scheme.

-International Property Securities Exchange (IPSX)

-BWP REIT PLC, a newly formed single asset company established to acquire Bridgewater Place announced in November 2022 that the Company had raised £35,000,000 from the issue of 35,000,000 new ordinary shares with a nominal value of 10 pence each at an issue price of 100 pence per share.

-The entire issued ordinary share capital of the Company was admitted to trading on the Wholesale segment of the International Property Securities Exchange (“IPSX”) with the new Ordinary Shares representing c.
-99.9 per cent. of the issued ordinary share capital on Admission.
-Admission and dealings commenced at 9.00 am on 16 November 2022.